-Super Therm® & Heat Reflective Paints
+Super Therm® & White Solar Reflective Paints

 White paint only reflects two elements of heat (UV and Visual Light) and does not reflect infra red heat – 53% of total heat energy…Super Therm® does!